akka/alpakka/docs/src/main/paradox/ftp.md

 For both FTPs and SFTP servers, you will need to use the `FTPs` and `SFTP` API respectively.

+### Removing files

+In order to remove a remote file, you need to use the `remove` method in the FTP API:

+Scala
+: @@snip ($alpakka$/ftp/src/test/scala/akka/stream/alpakka/ftp/scalaExamples.scala) { #removing }

+Java
+: @@snip ($alpakka$/ftp/src/test/java/akka/stream/alpakka/ftp/examples/FtpRemovingExample.java) { #removing }

+This sink will consume @scaladoc[FtpFile](akka.stream.alpakka.ftp.FtpFile) elements and materializes to @scaladoc[Future](scala.concurrent.Future) in Scala API and @extref[CompletionStage](java-api:java/util/concurrent/CompletionStage) in Java API of @scaladoc[IOResult](akka.stream.IOResult) when the stream finishes.

+Typical use-case for this would be listing file from a ftp location, do some processing and delete the files when done.

+### Moving files

+In order to move a remote file, you need to use the `move` method in the FTP API.
+The 'move' method takes a function to calculate the path to which the file should be moved based on the consumed @scaladoc[FtpFile](akka.stream.alpakka.ftp.FtpFile).

+Scala
+: @@snip ($alpakka$/ftp/src/test/scala/akka/stream/alpakka/ftp/scalaExamples.scala) { #moving }

+Java
+: @@snip ($alpakka$/ftp/src/test/java/akka/stream/alpakka/ftp/examples/FtpMovingExample.java) { #moving }

+This sink will consume @scaladoc[FtpFile](akka.stream.alpakka.ftp.FtpFile) elements and materializes to @scaladoc[Future](scala.concurrent.Future) in Scala API and @extref[CompletionStage](java-api:java/util/concurrent/CompletionStage) in Java API of @scaladoc[IOResult](akka.stream.IOResult) when the stream finishes.

+Typical use-case for this would be listing files from a ftp location, do some processing and move the files when done.

 ### Running the example code

 The code in this guide is part of runnable tests of this project.
 You are welcome to browse the code, edit and run it in sbt.